 The strategies above on the left-side make more sense, so I put them into context, exploring the frame and steps of budget setup, layouts and tried not to obsess over little details.
 I want to move fast so I could start building the real thing and iterate more.

 After deciding the direction, I began refining the design in grayscale.
 Covering all use cases was not realistic so went with what a new user would see in 'budget'.

-Part of the idea sketches on 'setup a budget'
+Part of the sketches of ideas regarding 'set up budget'

 Possibilities of spending display

-🔸 The main difficulty I experienced during the ideation and design phase
+🔸 The main difficulty I experienced during the ideate and design

 How to optimise design with clear direction and move forward fast?